elf4j/elf4j/README.md

 the `Logger` API, such that the ELF4J API client application can discover and load the provider implementation using the `java.util.ServiceLoader`.

-# Available Logging Service Providers Of The ELF4J SPI
+# Available Logging Service Providers of the ELF4J SPI

 - A native ELF4J provider implementation: [elf4j-impl](https://github.com/elf4j/elf4j-impl)
 - [tinylog provider](https://github.com/elf4j/elf4j-tinylog)